0

 Genre: RPG

-When Nintendo and Square collaborated on an RPG, we weren’t sure what to expect, but we knew it would be awesome.
-Timing-based combat with button presses in the correct order to increase damage or reduce incoming damage added a layer of skill to traditional turn-based battles.
-The humorous tone that mocked and respected Mario standards.
-Isometric 3D graphics that showcased the capabilities of the SNES as the N64 was about to release.
+When Nintendo and Square teamed up to create an RPG, we weren’t sure what to expect but we knew it would suck us in.
+Timing-based combat had you pressing buttons in a certain order to increase damage or decrease damage coming toward your party.
+Humor that poked fun at Mario standards while still respecting them.
+Isometric 3D graphics that showcased what the SNES could do right before the N64 was about to launch.

-What makes it so special: Square gave the Mario universe actual depth.
-Character development for Mario, Bowser, and Princess Peach.
-Unique characters like Geno and Mallow that fit seamlessly into the lore of the Mushroom Kingdom.
-The story of the Star Pieces and Smithy was epic without losing Nintendo’s trademark whimsy.
-Recruiting Bowser as a member of your party?
-That was pure brilliance.
+What makes it so great: Square gave Mario depth.
+Actual character development for Mario, Bowser, and Princess Peach.
+Cool individual characters like Geno and Mallow that fit the world of the Mushroom Kingdom.
+Recruiting Bowser to be on your side?
+Absolute genius.

-[John’s Analysis of How Mario RPG Achieved Perfect Balance Between Accessibility and Depth → ]
+[John’s Discover of How Mario RPG Mastered Perfect Balance Between Accessible and Challenging →

 7. Earthbound (1994)